tellae/starling/docs/models/SB_VS_R.rst

 one station to another.
 They are used to balance the stations' stocks and avoid failed user requests.

+For now, only a single repositioning vehicle is supported.

 The balancing strategy is defined by the operator dispatch attributes.

 ********************